Agentic orchestration: the manager pattern that's reshaping B2B AI

 The honest critique

-Cost iceberg.
-Agentic deployments use 20–30× more tokens than vanilla genAI workflows.
-Multi-turn loops grow tokens quadratically.
-A Reflexion-10 loop is roughly 50× a single pass.
-Unconstrained agents can spend $5–8 per task on frontier models.
+- Cost iceberg.
+Agentic deployments use 20-30x more tokens than vanilla genAI.
+Unconstrained agents can burn $5-8 per task on frontier models.

-Reliability ceiling.
-Anthropic's own and Galileo's evaluations both put agent success on complex real-world tasks around 50%.
-Gartner predicts more than 40% of agentic projects will be canceled by end of 2027.
-This is not because the technology is bad; it is because most teams ship in shapes that fail quietly.
+- Reliability ceiling.
+Agent success on complex real-world tasks sits around 50%.
+Gartner predicts more than 40% of agentic projects canceled by end of 2027.

-Cascading failures.
-A single bad inference at step 3 of a 50-step plan propagates.
-The Replit incident in July 2025 (an agent deleted a production database despite explicit freeze instructions) is the canonical example.
+- Cascading failures.
+A bad inference at step 3 of a 50-step plan propagates.
+The Replit July 2025 incident (agent deleted a production database despite explicit freeze) is canonical.
 88% of organizations reported at least one agent-related security incident in 2025.

-Context drift.
-By step 40 to 50 of a long task, the agent loses grip on the goal.
-Long-running agents need explicit "remind me what I am doing" checkpoints, or they wander.
+- Context drift.
+By step 40-50, the agent loses grip on the goal.
+Long-running agents need explicit checkpoints.

-The adoption gap is wide and well-defined.
-Roughly 95% of South American firms touch generative AI in some form (Bain, May 2025).
-But only 14% have an agentic project in production according to regional industry data.
+The adoption gap is wide.
+About 95% of South American firms touch generative AI (Bain, May 2025).
+But only 14% have an agentic project in production.
 That 81-point gap is the entire opportunity.

-Cost-aware patterns are not optional.
-B2B contracts in LATAM are smaller than in NA / EU.
-The "agent costs $5 per task" headline lands harder here.
-That makes routing, plan-execute, and evaluator-optimizer with cheap-tier executors the default architectures, not nice-to-haves.
-LATAM operators forced into cost discipline build leaner agentic systems on average.
+Cost-aware patterns are the default here, not nice-to-haves.
+B2B contracts in LATAM are smaller than in NA/EU.
+The "$5 per task" headline lands harder.
+Routing, plan-execute, and evaluator-optimizer with cheap-tier executors are what cost discipline forces you toward.

 Spanish-language coverage is genuinely good.
 Frontier models perform strongly in Spanish in 2026.
-The remaining engineering work is regional vocabulary, Portuguese for Brazil, ES↔EN handoffs in operations workflows, and a few indigenous-language edge cases.
-Solvable.
-Worth doing.
+Remaining gaps: regional vocabulary, Portuguese for Brazil, ES/EN handoffs in operations workflows.

 Less compliance drag, for now.
-No LATAM equivalent of the EU AI Act has shipped yet.
-National AI strategies are emerging but the regulatory pace is still slower than Brussels.
-There is a 12–18 month window where shipping production agents is structurally easier here than in Europe.
+No LATAM equivalent of the EU AI Act yet.
+A 12-18 month window where shipping production agents is structurally easier here than in Europe.

 Banks and consultancies are the channel.
 Santander+Visa, NTT-Data+AWS, BDO.
-The buyers are partnership-led, not VC-led.
-Pitch agentic systems as plumbing for an existing channel partner, not as a SaaS app on a card.
+Buyers are partnership-led.
+Pitch agentic systems as plumbing for an existing channel partner.

 How to choose the right pattern

 - Start with prompt chaining and routing.
 They cover 70% of real B2B use cases.
-They are cheap.
-They are debuggable.
+Cheap and debuggable.

 - Avoid swarms unless you specifically need a "specialist desk" UX.
-They are a beautiful demo and a brutal post-mortem.
+Beautiful demo, brutal post-mortem.

 - Instrument everything.
-If you cannot replay a failed run end-to-end, you do not have an agentic system.
-You have a black box that occasionally embarrasses you.
+If you cannot replay a failed run end-to-end, you have a black box.

 References